Royal Society Research Fellow

 Given the beautiful images acquired with the world's most powerful telescopes, it is sometimes easy to forget how little we can see.
 Even with exquisite spatial resolution of the Hubble Space Telescope it is only possible to just see the surface of the largest most nearby stars (have a look here at Hubble's view of Betelgeuse).
 Most stars appear to telescopes as they do to the human eye: point-like sources of light.
 One of the great challenges in modern astronomy is how to overcome the problem of distance to measure the shapes of things that you can't see directly.
-If you want to see the shape of something in astronomy, it either needs to very big (like the size of a galaxy) or you need an exceptional telescope (with a very large diameter).
-In the Milky Way we can just about see the surfaces and shapes of nearby very large stars, but ordinary small stars (like the Sun) are beyond even this.
-Now think how difficult this might be for seeing things on the scale of stars that are found in other galaxies!

 THE RESOLVED ENVIRONMENTS AROUND SUPERNOVAE